icewolfz/jiMUD/docs/preferences.md

 ## Status

 - `Show Lagmeter` Whether to enable the lag meter, **note** this is not 100% correct always due to overhead variables that cant be controlled.
+- `Show lag in title` Display lag in title bar, **note** this is not 100% correct always due to overhead variables that cant be controlled.
 - `Show Experience Needed as Progressbar` display the experience needed value as a progress bar
+- `Allow negative number for experience needed` causes the needed xp value in status display to allow to display negative when you have xp over required amt.

 ## Scripting